What is radiation therapy?

 In radiation therapy (also called radiotherapy), invisible high-energy rays or beams of subatomic particles are used to damage cancer cells and can stop them from growing and dividing.
 This ultimately can kill the cancer cells treated with radiation.
 A specialist in radiation therapy is called a radiation oncologist.

 What are the types of radiation therapy?

-- It can also come from an implant (a small container of radioactive material) placed directly into or near the tumor (internal radiation).
-Some patients receive both kinds of radiation therapy.
+- It can also come from an implant (a small container of radioactive material) placed (either temporarily or permanently) directly into or near the tumor (internal or interstitial radiation).

 What are the side effects of radiation therapy?